 Fixed rate mortgages have a higher interest rate than adjustable rate mortgages because they lock in the lender to today’s rates and that means less interest charged if the rates go up in the future.

 Selecting the best mortgage rate

 There isn’t a formula for selecting the best mortgage.
 It has to be determined on a case by case basis and a decision between a fixed rate mortgage and an adjustable rate mortgage has to be made based on the current interest rates, borrowers credit score, and expected term of occupancy.
-To see what your best options are click here and submit a free request.

 For the best mortgage rates